rvesse/stardog-docs/src/docs/owl2.html.md

 ## Query Rewriting

-Query answering with reasoning in Stardog is based on the *query rewriting*
+Reasoning in Stardog is based (mostly) on a *query rewriting*
-technique: Stardog rewrites the user's query with respect to the schema, and then executes the resulting expanded query (EQ) against the data.
+technique: Stardog rewrites the user's query with respect to any schema or rules, and then executes the resulting expanded query (EQ) against the data in the normal way.
+This process is completely automated and requires no intervention from the user per se.

 As can be seen in Figure 2, the rewriting process involves five different phases.

 ![](/img/blackout.png)